petrupetru/builds/README.md

 To run this project you will need a python enviroment
 For python 3.7 use branch "2.0-verified" of ml_agents or "release_20" for newer version

+Put the config.yaml file in the current working directory

 Change number from build5 to use a different build version
 ```
 # Cloning the ml-agents repo.(branch depending on python version)